 Same-Day Travel Off-Island for PEI Residents

-This information is relevant for PEI residents who have not received a COVID-19 vaccine (or have not had a vaccine at least 21 days prior to travel), but are required to travel to other provinces for same-day eligible essential purposes.
+This information is for PEI residents who are required to travel to other provinces for same-day eligible essential purposes.

 You may travel for eligible essential activities without having to self-isolate upon return, if certain conditions are met as outlined below.